 Manchester’s Malmaison provided the venue for the PMO Flashmob’s PMO Managers Lunch.
-PMO Managers, from a number of different industries, are invited to talk in-depth about a particular PMO topic.
+PMO Managers, from several different industries, are invited to talk in-depth about a particular PMO topic.
 At this lunch, the subject was ‘PMO: KPIs, Metrics and Measures’

 Many PMOs now need to support Agile projects as well as traditional waterfall projects, moving to be a hybrid or bimodal PMO.

-PMO Flashmob launch the latest Inside PMO report bringing insights from experienced PMO Managers and looks at the question – can we measure the value of a PMO to the business?
+PMO Flashmob launches the latest Inside PMO report bringing insights from experienced PMO Managers and looks at the question – can we measure the value of a PMO to the business?